precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ### Analyzing participants

-You can run `precice-profiling analyze NAME` to analyze the participant `NAME` and display a table of recorded events.
+You can run `precice-profiling-analyze NAME` to analyze the participant `NAME` and display a table of recorded events.
 The output differs for serial and parallel participants.

 The output for serial solvers contains a table displaying the name of the event, followed by the sum, count, mean, min, and max runtime.